cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 .# Abstract

-BLS is a digital signature scheme with compression properties.
+BLS is a digital signature scheme with aggregation properties.
-With a given set of signatures (signature\_1, ..., signature\_n) anyone can produce a compressed signature signature\_compressed.
-The same is true for a set of secret keys or public keys, while keeping the connection between sets (i.e., a compressed public key is associated to its compressed secret key).
+Given set of signatures (signature\_1, ..., signature\_n) anyone can produce an aggregated signature.
+Aggregation is can also be done on secret keys and public keys.
 Furthermore, the BLS signature scheme is deterministic, non-malleable, and efficient.
 Its simplicity and cryptographic properties allows it to be useful in a variety of use-cases, specifically when minimal storage space or bandwidth are required.